-This is a college-level Calculus course designed to meet the Advanced Placement curricular requirements to Calculus AB (equivalent to a one-semester college course).
-The major topics covered in this course are limits, derivatives, integrals, and the Fundamental Theorem of Calculus.
+This is a college-level Calculus course designed to meet the Advanced Placement curricular requirements to Calculus BC (equivalent to two semesters of college Calculus courses).
+The major topics covered in this course are limits, derivatives, integrals, the Fundamental Theorem of Calculus, and series.
 These concepts will be developed using reasoning with definitions and theorems, algebraic and computational processes, and the use of graphing calculators when appropriate.
 Students in this class will be asked to demonstrate competency verbally, through writing, with notational fluency, and be required to connect concepts graphically, numerically, analytically, with tabular data, and through written words.